kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

 ## Expose and secure your workload

-Follow the instructions to expose an instance of the HttpBin Service or a sample Function, and secure them with Oauth2 scopes.
+Follow the instructions to expose an instance of the HttpBin Service, and secure it with Oauth2 scopes.

 1. Expose the Service and secure it by creating an APIRule CR in your Namespace.
 Run: